HIPAA Privacy Notice

 You have the right to request that the plan limit its uses and disclosures of PHI in relation to treatment, payment or healthcare operations or not to use or disclose your PHI for these reasons at all.
 You also have the right to request the plan restrict the disclosure of PHI to family members or personal representatives.
 Any such request must be made in writing to the Privacy Compliance Office listed in this Notice and must state the specific restriction and to whom the restriction should apply.

-The plan is not required to agree to the restriction that you request.
-However, if it does agree to the requested restriction, it may not violate that restriction except as necessary to allow provision of emergency medical care to you.
+The plan is not required to agree to the restriction that you request unless your request is to restrict disclosure of your protected health information for payment or health care operations, and the PHI is about an item or service for which you paid in full directly.
+However, if the plan does agree to the requested restriction, it may not violate that restriction except as necessary to allow provision of emergency medical care to you.

 Right to Request Confidential Communications